This article is currently under construction and is being expanded on a regular basis. |

 If you activate one of the latter two options, you must also specify what should happen if the specified limit is exceeded.
 With our default setting, the associated service becomes critical and you receive a message that lines have been skipped or that the maximum runtime has been exceeded.

-Handling of context messages is an option with which the amount of transferred data can become very large very quickly.
+Handling of context messages is an option with which the volume of transferred data can become very large very quickly.
 So think carefully about whether only the log message that you think should generate a CRIT or WARN is important to you, or whether all lines that have been added since the last run of logwatch should be transferred to the Checkmk server.
 For small log files that only grow by a few lines every minute, the setting Do transfer context is certainly unproblematic.
 However, if 50 log files are monitored on a host, which suddenly contain 100,000 new lines with a length of 500 characters, we are already in the gigabyte range.
 In such an event, it may be enough to see that a large number of new messages have been added since the last check in order to initiate a check directly on the host concerned.

 With Limit the amount of data sent to the monitoring server you can limit the size of the transferred data in general.

 Process new logfiles from the beginning is switched off by default.
-This sometimes leads to astonishment, because logwatch does not "recognize" problems that are in log files and passes them on to the Checkmk server.
+This sometimes leads to astonishment, because logwatch does not 'recognize' problems that are in log files and passes these on to the Checkmk server.
 In our opinion, nothing is older than yesterday’s newspaper and so are the log messages that were already in a log file before the first run of logwatch.
 During this very first run, logwatch does nothing more than note how many lines are already contained in the respective log.
-Only during the second run are the files checked for their content - i.e. the newly added lines.
+Only during the second run are the files checked for their content — i.e. the newly added lines.

 Logwatch relies on actually being able to read the log files.
 Under the hood, logwatch goes to great lengths to recognize the coding of each log file.
-However, character encoding that are too exotic can lead to problems.
-If you can influence the character encoding of the monitored log files, UTF-8 is a very good choice.
+However, character encodings that are too exotic can lead to problems.
+If you can specify the character encoding of the monitored log files, UTF-8 is a very good choice.
 If this is not possible and logwatch does not manage to find out the encoding, you can make an explicit specification with Codec that should be used to decode the matching files.

 If you want every line containing the word panic